-- Two teams per school are permitted provided that they come from different departments and/or campuses and that there are no common mentors or students (i.e., faculty can only mentor one team and students can only participate on one team). - Schools with two (or more) teams that do not meet these criteria are encouraged to hold an in-school run-off to determine which team will represent their school at the international competition. - High schools are not permitted to enter more than one team per school even if they do meet the above criteria.
+- Two teams per school are permitted provided that they come from different departments and/or campuses and that there are no common mentors or students (i.e., faculty can only mentor one team and students can only participate on one team). - Schools with two (or more) teams that do not meet these criteria are encouraged to hold an in-school run-off to determine which team will represent their school at the competition. - High schools are not permitted to enter more than one team per school even if they do meet the above criteria.

-EXPLORER class demonstration requirement
+EXPLORER CLASS DEMONSTRATION REQUIREMENT

-EXPLORER class teams are required to demonstrate that their vehicle can 1) maneuver under its own power and 2) complete the first 4 steps of mission task #1 prior to the international competition (see the EXPLORER Class Competition Missions document for details).
-Note: EXPLORER class teams will be demonstrating on RANGER class missions, but the first 4 steps of mission task #1 are identical between EXPLORER and RANGER class.
+EXPLORER class teams are required to demonstrate that their vehicle:

+- 1) can maneuver under its own power - can correctly "scan" the shipwreck at three target locations (see the EXPLORER Competition Manual document for details) - 3) follows all EXPLORER class power specifications

+Note: EXPLORER class teams will be demonstrating on RANGER class missions, but the scanning tasks are identical.